Tito Ortiz vs. Ken Shamrock: UFC 61: Bitter Rivals

 Ortiz went on to face Randy Couture at UFC 44 for the undisputed UFC Light Heavyweight Championship in September 2003.
 Ortiz was the favorite going into the fight.
 Despite this, Couture won a unanimous decision in dominant fashion and became the undisputed UFC light heavyweight champion.
-The loss ended Ortiz's near three and a half-year title reign, which is still the longest light heavyweight championship reign since the title's inception in 1997.
-Following his loss to Couture, Ortiz faced Chuck Liddell at UFC 47, losing by second round knockout.
+The loss ended Ortiz's near three-and-a-half-year title reign.
+Following his loss to Couture, Ortiz faced Chuck Liddell at UFC 47, losing by second-round knockout.
 After six months off, Ortiz returned and took a unanimous decision victory over newcomer Patrick Côté at UFC 50 and a split decision over Vitor Belfort at UFC 51.
 Ortiz than fought against previous The Ultimate Fighter 1 winner Forrest Griffin on April 15, 2006.
 Ortiz won via split decision.